 For what products and commodities can I use SourceUp?

 SourceUp can be used for sourcing any kind of product or commodity that is produced by a Compact.
 For now, these include major agricultural and forestry products such as palm oil, soy, tropical timber, beef and coffee.
 You can search for your product of interest through the search function.
-New products will be added in the future.
-If you are looking to source any commodity not yet on SourceUp, please let us know.

 Who is behind SourceUp?